tornikeo/tornikeo.github.io/_projects/investigation_ve.md

 {% include video.html path="https://github.com/tornikeo/cdn/raw/master/assets/investigative_ve/airport.mp4" caption="Blurring everything except the three people in this video is a lot of work.
 The aim of this project is to automate this.
 (Video by Kelly from [Pexels](https://www.pexels.com/video/bustling-airport-terminal-with-travelers-and-sunlight-32649236/))." width="80%" %}

-These tasks are typically unavoidable and soul-crushing parts of the job.
-But with the arrival of new video-centric models, like Meta's [Segment Anything 2](https://ai.meta.com/sam2/) (SAM2), this has changed.
+These tasks are typically unavoidable and can be soul-crushing parts of the job.
+However, with the arrival of new video-centric models, such as Meta's [Segment Anything 2](https://ai.meta.com/sam2/) (SAM2), this has changed.

 With SAM2, it is now possible to reliably track objects and people in a video.